zavolanlab/mirflowz/README.md

 `fa` if providing a FASTA file or `fastq` if the library is a FASTQ file.

-You can look at the `test/test_files/sample_table.csv` to know what this file must look like, or tu use it as a template.
+You can look at the `test/test_files/sample_table.csv` to know what this file must look like, or use it as a template.

 ```bash
 touch sample_table.csv
 ```
+In this same directory, add the following required input files:

+- The gzipped reference genome in FASTA format.
+- The gzipped gene annotation file in GTF format.
+- The unzipped microRNA annotation file in GTF format.
+- A tab-separated mappings table between UCSC and Ensembl.

 > **Note:** We expect the genome and gene annotations to be formatted according
 > the style used by Ensembl.
 Other formats are very likely to lead to problems.
 > The miRNA annotation file is expected to originate from miRBase, or follow
 > their exact layout.

-Copy the `config_template.yaml` to this directory.
+Finally, copy the `config_template.yaml` to this directory.

 ```bash
 cp ..config/config_template.yaml ./config.yaml